 Despite standout financial performance, Facebook experienced a marked decline in usage of its service over the holiday period.
 The amount of time users are spending on the site declined by 50 million hours a day.

 On the company’s conference call, CEO Mark Zuckerberg and his management team reiterated the social media company’s efforts to make Facebook a place where its users could spend “meaningful” time.
 In addition to a crack down on problematic content and misinformation that has spread on the platform.

 Read more about Facebook’s earnings results and get up to speed on results announced by Amazon, Netflix and Alphabet (Google).

 Become an AtlasTrend member to access the full article and more investing insights.
-AtlasTrend makes it easy to invest in global shares built on world trends.
-Join AtlasTrend today.
-Sign up for a free 30 day trial.
-Cancel anytime.
+AtlasTrend makes it easy to invest in global shares built around world trends.